What Are The 9 Tapping Points?

 You might have heard about "tapping" as a way to reduce stress, manage anxiety, or work through difficult emotions.
 It often looks a bit strange at first—people tapping on their faces and bodies while repeating phrases.
 But beneath this simple action lies a powerful tool for emotional regulation known as Emotional Freedom Techniques (EFT).

-EFT combines elements of cognitive therapy, exposure therapy, with somatic stimulation.
+EFT combines elements of cognitive therapy, exposure therapy, and somatic stimulation.
 By tapping on specific meridian acupoints while focusing on a particular issue, you send calming signals to the amygdala, the part of the brain responsible for the fight-or-flight response.

-This guide will walk you through the Basic Recipe 9 tapping points.
+This guide will walk you through the Basic Recipe of the 9 tapping points.
 Whether you are brand new to this or looking for a refresher, understanding exactly where to tap ensures you get the most out of your practice.

 Why Location Matters in EFT